The latest Adult Active Lives Survey is here! Click here to take a look at the November 2020-2021 report.

 Sport England’s Active Lives Adult Survey is a study of activity levels among adults aged 16+ in England.
 It gives us a better understanding of people’s behaviour.
 It is conducted to provide decision makers, government departments, local authorities and the sport and physical activity sector with a better understanding of people’s sport and physical activity habits.

-The latest survey covers the period between May 2020-2021.
-This was a time in which restrictions heavily impacted organised sports and activity.
+The latest survey covers the period between November 2020 – 2021.
+This includes five months of notable restrictions and seven months of limited restrictions (three months of easing restrictions and four months with no legal restrictions).
 Take a look at the full report below or click here to visit the Active Lives site for more information.

 What does the latest report show?

 - The coronavirus pandemic resulted in a clear drop in activity levels since the last full pre-pandemic reference point (+2.6% more inactive adults since Nov 18-19).
 However as the pandemic has progressed, activity levels have stabilised and no further annual changes have been recorded, compared to 12 months ago.